-We contend that interfaces supporting such interactions are therefore the critical mechanism for ensuring systems behave as intended.
-However, the verification/modelling techniques that have been so effective in ensuring reliability of low-level features of programs, protocols, and policies (and so the of the software that drives large systems) are, essentially, not applied to reasoning about such large-scale systems and their interfaces.
+Firstly, we need to develop a better understanding of the potential sources of vulnerability (threats to efficiency, reliability, and security) of these complex ecosystems of systems.
+Their smooth functioning is arguably not only dependent upon the correctness of programs but also on the correct and robust interaction between systems.
+We contend that interfaces supporting such interactions are therefore the critical mechanism for ensuring that systems and the complex ecosystems they conform behave as intended.
+We aim to study how the interfaces between the components constituting these ecosystems work, and to verify them against their intended use.
+We will use verification/modelling techniques that have been effective in ensuring reliability of low-level features of programs, protocols, and policies, but which have not yet been applied to reasoning about such large-scale systems and their interfaces.
 In so doing, we will drive the use of verification techniques and improve the reliability of large systems.

 We have a great set of industrial partners: Amazon AWS, BT, Facebook, GridPP, HP Labs, and Methods Group.

-EPSRC’s page for the project, including a summary, partners, duration, and value, is at http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/R006865/1.
+EPSRC’s page for the project, including a summary, partners, duration, and value: http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/R006865/1.